Joshfairhead/Obsidian/Omnicient/Regen Foundation/Governance Circle.md

 - Three horizons to articulate our present terrain and future destination (map)
 - Workshops focused on ethics and sense-making (compass)
 - Circles and roles to coordinate shared responsibilities and accounting for them (vehicle)
-- Hyperstition, speculative realism, shared dreams and desires

 ### Timelines
-- Wednesday 5th January 14:00: Three Horizons workshop for EnDAOment Circle
-	- Length:
 - DATE UNKNOWN: Three Horizons workshop for Governance Circle
 	- Length:

 ### Artefacts
-- [ ] Invitation to
+- [ ] Invitation to Governance Circle kick off

 ## Links